HabanaAI/hccl_demo/README.md

 SPDX-License-Identifier: Apache-2.0

 ## Build
-Building and cleaning of the project is handled by the Python wrapper.<br />
+The Python wrapper builds and cleans the project.<br />
-Alternatively, it can also be built by running the 'make' command.
+Alternatively, runnning the 'make' command also builts the project.

 ## Python wrapper arguments
     --nranks         - int, Number of ranks participating in the demo